zkp2p/zk-p2p/circuits-circom/README.md

 ### Generate witness

-1. Copy an eml file into `circuits-circom/emls` for a given email type.
-Venmo send and receive emails are different.
+1. Copy a `SEND` eml file into `circuits-circom/emls` for a given email type.
+Venmo send emails have the subject line `You paid OFFRAMPER_NAME $X`.
 Make sure you are downloading the original email file.
 For example you can follow the following steps in [Gmail](https://support.google.com/mail/answer/29436?hl=en#zippy=%2Cgmail).
-Name your Venmo receive email `venmo_receive.eml` and Venmo send email `venmo_send.eml`.
+Name your Venmo email `venmo_send.eml`.
-2. In `circuits-circom` directory, run `yarn gen-input:TYPE` where `TYPE` is either `send`, `receive` or one of three registration emails.
+2. In `circuits-circom` directory, run `yarn gen-input:TYPE` where `TYPE` is either `send`, `registration`.
 This will generate an input file with the name `input_EML_FILE_NAME.json`.
-  a.
-NOTE: for registration, all 3 types of Venmo emails above work: `reg-complete` (registration using a Complete Payment email), `reg-send` (registration using a Send Payment email), `reg-receive` (registration using a Receive Payment email).
 3. For development purposes, you only need to run up to this step

 ### Run tests
 1. Inside the `circuits-circom` directory, first complete the `Compilation` and generate input steps above for all the circuits.
 Tests will use the `input_EML_FILE_NAME.json`, `.wasm`, and `.r1cs` files.
 2. Run `yarn test`.
 This will generate witnesses in the `wtns` files prior to running tests.
+3. Optionally, only run regex tests by running `yarn test test/regexes`

 ### Proving Key Generation